It’s that time.

 If we really want our kids to get it, we need to just talk to them.

 Talk to them about peer pressure and bullying.
-Let them know what they should do if they see someone else being teased.
+Let them know what they should do if they see someone else being unkind.
 Encourage them to be kind to those who don’t have many friends.
-Teach them the importance of disagreeing with others without being disrespectful.
+Teach them the importance of disagreeing with others firmly but gently.

 Of course, modeling these types of behaviors for them goes far.
-Want your daughters to know gossiping about their friends isn’t cool?
+Do you want your daughters to know gossiping about their friends is sinful?
 Make it a point not to gossip.
-Want to teach your young men not to tease other boys?
-Make your home a no-teasing zone.
+Want to teach your young men not to push other boys into things that violate their conscience?
+Talk to them about it at home and make sure you don’t do that with others.
 Want them to respectfully disagree with others who have differing opinions?
 Make it an everyday practice.

 Take steps to model the behaviors you want them to exhibit (if you haven’t already).